top of page

 'Rachel Auerbach: The Eichmann Trial and a new conception of victim testimony' - Prof. Leora Bilsky

 00:41 Introduction of the Keynote Speaker H.E.
-Judge Graciela Gatti Santana President of the International Residual Mechanism for Criminal Tribunals 06:57 Keynote Address: 'Rachel Auerbach: The Eichmann Trial and a new conception of victim testimony' Professor Leora Bilsky - Full Professor The Benno Gitter Chair in Human Rights, Holocaust Research Tel Aviv University Faculty of Law, and Director of the Minerva Center for Human Rights TAU This video is part of the International Holocaust Remembrance Day - The Hague 2023 More information: www.ihrd-theague.org
+Judge Graciela Gatti Santana President of the International Residual Mechanism for Criminal Tribunals 06:57 Keynote Address: 'Rachel Auerbach: The Eichmann Trial and a new conception of victim testimony' Professor Leora Bilsky - Full Professor The Benno Gitter Chair in Human Rights, Holocaust Research Tel Aviv University Faculty of Law, and Director of the Minerva Center for Human Rights TAU This video is part of the International Holocaust Remembrance Day - The Hague 2023 More information International Holocaust Remembrance Day - The Hague: https://www.ihrd.nl/

 Play Video